SKalt/tree-sitter-tcl/README.md

 # tree-sitter-tcl
-draft tree-sitter grammar for TCL
+A draft tree-sitter grammar for TCL